ren-corr/CS3200-LibraryDB/README.md

 - Coding in Python and SQL while being able to integrate both to create an interactable database program

 ### Insights
+- What worked for this project was setting aside a chunk of hours in the day to build the database and frontend
+- The group worked in small teams to complete each task and we contiunually updated and and requested more functionality to be added
+- This process is what led to a relatively stress free project.

 ### Contemplations/Considerations on the Approach of the Project
+- Considering the timeine of our project we could not be as complex as we would have liked but an alternative approach would have been to implement more complex tables and filtering options for finding books

 ### Code not Working in the Project

 ## Future Work
+Current uses:
+- Book management: Tracking book availability, managing loans and returns, and getting book information.
+- Patron management: Storing patron information, managing holds, and tracking overdue fees.
+- Librarian managment: Adding and removing books, checking availabe books.

+Future uses:
+- Recommendation system: Implementing a recommendation engine based on patron preferences and borrowing history to suggest relevant books.
+- Interlibrary loan management: Facilitating the borrowing and lending of books between different library branches or even external libraries.
+- Integration with external systems: Integrating the library database with online catalog systems, self-checkout kiosks, or mobile applications.

 ### Planned Uses of the Database
 - Example work to demonstrate understanding and application of Python and SQL